 Our secondary schools welcome students of all faiths.
 Religious education is an academic subject with an exciting and engaging curriculum that challenges our students to think critically and to develop religious literacy.
 Through a safe and inclusive environment our students engage in age appropriate activities that help them to grow.
 Our students are enrolled in religious courses in each of their four years of secondary school.
 Our faith is also celebrated through school liturgies, retreats, social justice initiatives, and community involvement.
 All courses are designed to integrate Catholic values throughout the curriculum.

 Our religious education courses follow the newly revised Secondary Religious Education Curriculum Policy Document (2016).

 - May: Empathy

-- June: Forgiveness
+- June: Gratitude